 2. Living above your means

 This is a concern that most people have with borrowing to make home improvements.
-You might be tempted to make changes to your home that are unnecessary or that you can’t afford and incur unnecessary debt as you go along.
+You might be tempted to make changes to your home that are unnecessary or that you cannot afford and incur unnecessary debt as you go along.

 How to Decide?

-At the end of the day, there is no definite answer as to whether is it a smart choice to take up a personal loan or not.
-However, if you are still having a little trouble figuring out if you should apply for a personal loan to fund your home renovation project, don’t worry, here are some helpful hints.
+At the end of the day, there is no definite answer as to whether is it a smart choice to take up a house renovation loan or not.
+However, if you are still having a little trouble figuring out if you should apply for a personal loan to fund your home renovation project, do not worry, here are some helpful hints.

 Consider a house renovation loan if:

-- You don’t need a huge sum and are only making minor renovations to your property
+- You do not need a huge sum and are only making minor renovations to your property

 - The loan comes with very low interests and affordable repayment plans